esr360/One-Nexus/src/ui/modules/elements/form/README.new.md

 ### `FieldInterface`

-The `FieldInterface` is the internal interace of a One-Nexus Form field/fieldset that is exposed when handling the field's behaviour.
+The `FieldInterface` is the internal interace of a One-Nexus Form field that is exposed when handling the field's behaviour.

 <table>
   <thead>